 Gilberto Strunck

 Investing in your brand can completely transform how your company is perceived and even how much it earns.
-On the other hand, we know it can also become an excessive expense if done at the wrong time or with misaligned goals.
-That’s why it’s worth taking a deep breath and approaching this topic with care.
-What you’ll read next is not a ready-made formula, but an invitation to evaluate with more sensitivity what truly makes sense for your company’s reality.
+On the other hand, it can also become an excessive expense if done at the wrong time or with misaligned goals.
+What you’ll read next is not a ready-made formula to find the right number, but an invitation to evaluate what makes sense for your company’s reality.
 Shall we?
 We’ve prepared some reflections that can help you make better decisions and invest the ideal amount for your moment.

 1 – How much does it cost for your business to look amateur?

 In the early days, it’s natural for your business to have a more beginner’s feel, maybe even using an improvised brand to communicate.
-That’s part of the process.
-But there comes a time when everything starts to evolve: you deliver better quality, you get the hang of your services, you gain experience.
-And then, your visual identity needs to keep up with this new phase.
+But there comes a time when everything starts to evolve: you gain experience and deliver better quality.
+And then, your visual identity needs to keep up.
 If the brand still looks improvised, it might end up sending a message that no longer fits the reality of your business.
-And that can be costly.
-It might be the difference between charging a fair price for your products and services or feeling you always need to lower your price, even when you’re delivering excellence.
+And that can be costly, because it might be the difference between charging a fair price for your products and services or feeling you always need to lower your price, even when you’re delivering excellence.
 So, when thinking about investing in a new brand, it’s worth asking yourself honestly: how much does it cost your business to look amateur today?

-Chef Josie went through exactly this moment.
-After gaining worldwide experience with her catering work, even on international flights, she decided to return to her roots in Blumenau and open a deli and café.
+After gaining worldwide experience with her catering work, even on international flights, Chef Josie decided to return to her roots in Blumenau and open a deli and café.
 A chef with such history and talent couldn’t have just any brand.
 That’s how the Beloved Brand Botané was born, with a creative concept that speaks to Josie’s dishes: full of flavor and texture, without exaggeration, without protocol, without labels.
-The brand’s symbol carries this essence and also honors roots, both Josie’s and the fresh ingredients she carefully selects.
+The brand’s symbol honors roots, both Josie’s and the fresh ingredients she carefully selects.
 The Botané brand project was nationally recognized, making it to the shortlist of the Brazil Design Award in the brand design category.

 2 – Is your business optimistic about the future?

 It’s not always the right time to invest.
-If your business is currently facing financial challenges, even an affordable project can feel like a strain and that’s perfectly okay to acknowledge.
-A brand, no matter how good, shouldn’t become a source of worry, especially when the priority is to keep the business alive and healthy.
-But if your company has promising plans and you see a good path ahead, it might be worth considering a larger investment.
+If your business is currently facing financial challenges, even an affordable project can feel like a strain.
+A brand, no matter how good, shouldn’t become a source of worry, especially when the priority is to keep the business alive.
+But if your company has promising plans and you see a long path ahead, it might be worth considering an investment.
 When evaluating a budget, think about how this cost will spread out over time.
 A well-crafted visual identity can accompany your business for five, ten years or even longer.
-Putting that value into perspective helps you make a calmer, more thoughtful decision.
+Putting that value into perspective helps you make a better decision.

 + Also Read – How Is a Brand Strategy Born?
 Our Step-by-Step Methodology